 Abdominal or pelvic radiotherapy side effects: diarrhoea

-For some people the diarrhoea may continue for some weeks after treatment.
+For some people the diarrhoea might continue for some weeks after treatment.
 You may also notice some blood in your bowel movements.
 Let your doctor know if you have any bleeding.
 At the moment we don't know whether changing the amount of fibre in the diet can help to reduce diarrhoea.
-There is a trial looking at whether diets high or low in fibre are better for people having radiotherapy.
+The results are yet to come out of a trial looking at whether diets high or low in fibre are better for people having radiotherapy.

 It is unpleasant to have diarrhoea and it can also make you feel weak and tired, so it is important to rest if you need to.
 Let your doctor or specialist nurse know if the diarrhoea is not starting to improve by a few weeks after your treatment has finished.
 If it continues, your doctor will need to refer you to a clinic that has specialists trained in dealing with bowel problems after radiotherapy.